By: Diana Guarnizo*

 But this is not only about a trend or an attempt to import foreign policies to the Global South.
 It is also about having a debate about exercising our rights.
 Governments have a duty to protect their citizens from the impact of third parties on their rights.
 In this sense, governments have the duty to establish public policies, fiscal measures, and other types of policies (i.e. guarantee the consumption of potable water in all regions and allow the access to water fountains in schools and other public places) with the aim of protecting the right to health and a healthy diet for all.
 Even more, states must work so that the debate on these issues is accurate and informed and not monopolized by the industry or one sector of the debate.
 Let’s hope that Latin American governments are aware of their duty to protect and guarantee the rights of their citizens and take concrete measures in favor of public health and a healthy diet for all.
 We all deserve a healthier future with less sugar in it.

-*Diana Guarnizo is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Diana Guarnizo is a researcher at the Center for Law, Justice and Society (Dejusticia).